5 Steps To Avoid Hookah Sickness and Side Effects

 Hookah is all about relaxation but what happens when you start feeling not to shabby after hitting the pipe for an hour or so?
-Usually the feeling of a small buzz when smoking hookah is common and will wear off in a few minutes or so but what do you do when you start feeling nausea to the point where you feel like throwing up or have the sensation of a hangover?
+Usually the feeling of a small buzz when smoking hookah is common and will wear off in a few minutes or so but what do you do when you start feeling nausea to the point where you feel like you have to throw up or have the sensation of a hangover?
 Could it be that you are packing your hookah bowl incorrectly or are you just not fit for it?
 Well to keep it short, smoking hookah is pretty much a lifestyle and with a lifestyle comes adjustments.
-In this post we will go over a few things you can do to make sure that you never feel hookah sickness symptoms ever again!
+In this post we will go over a few things you can do to make sure that you never feel hookah sickness symptoms or side effects ever again!
 Follow the 5 steps below to ensure that your hookah shisha sessions are enjoyable all the time.
 Never feel crappy again!

 5 Steps to Avoid Hookah Sickness